Bachelor degree // Study in English

 As well as through the VLE, you'll communicate with us through our online webinars, and emails.

 There is also an opportunity to attend an annual residential at Leeds Beckett University, if you like.

 We work with specialist organisations to ensure that our e-learning programmes deliver the best qualifications possible.
 Our partners include:

 - Leeds Beckett University

-- Blackboard - they are global online learning experts, and we currently utilise their world-leading virtual learning environment (VLE)
+- Canvas - they are global online learning experts, and we currently utilise their world-leading virtual learning environment (VLE)

 - Network of International Business Schools (NIBS) - we are proud members of this organisation, which has accredited our programmes